Resources to Support

 Inclusive teaching practices require us to engage the wealth of intersecting social identities and positionalities that faculty and students bring to the classroom.
 Whether face-to-face or online, inclusion must not be an afterthought.
 Rather, it should permeate every aspect of curriculum and course design, classroom management, and assessment of teaching and learning (Iturbe-LaGrave, 2020).

 The Inclusive Teaching Practices Program offers various types of programming that will allow you to explore your biases, question your assumptions about students, remove visible and invisible barriers to learning, and design responsive teaching practices.
-Explore our offerings below, and feel free to contact Becca Ciancanelli, the Director of Inclusive Teaching Practices, for more information or personalized consultations.
+Explore our offerings below.

 The Office of Teaching and Learning (OTL) is partnering with the Division of Diversity Equity & Inclusion (DDEI) to offer Equity Workshops every other Monday throughout the spring quarter.
 These highly interactive workshops, led by Becca Ciancanelli (Director of Inclusive Teaching Practices, OTL) and Kristin Deal (Director, DDEI) will allow for participants to talk openly about classroom challenges and achievements while working to support students with various identities and lived experiences.
 We will develop inclusive practices and policies in the classroom through storytelling and gathering collective knowledge.
 Coffee and breakfast treats will be available for in-person attendees.
 Feel free to join online as well!